-We currently own a diversified portfolio of moderately credit sensitive real estate debt investments including securities and loans.
+We currently own a diversified portfolio of credit sensitive real estate debt investments including securities and loans.
 Our portfolio of real estate securities includes commercial mortgage backed securities (CMBS), senior unsecured debt issued by property REITs, real estate related asset backed securities (ABS), and FNMA/FHLMC securities.
 Mortgage backed securities are interests in or obligations secured by pools of mortgage loans.
 We generally target investments rated A through BB, except for our FNMA/FHLMC securities which have an implied AAA rating.
 We also own, directly and indirectly, interests in loans and pools of loans, including real estate related loans, commercial mortgage loans, residential mortgage loans, manufactured housing loans, and subprime mortgage loans.
-We also own, directly and indirectly, interests in operating real estate.

 We employ leverage in order to achieve our return objectives.
 We do not have a predetermined target debt to equity ratio as we believe the appropriate leverage for the particular assets we are financing depends on the credit quality of those assets.
-As a result of our negative GAAP equity, our GAAP debt to equity ratio is not a meaningful measure as of March 31, 2008.
+(As a result of our negative GAAP equity, our GAAP debt to equity ratio is not a meaningful measure as of June 30, 2008.)
 Our general investment guidelines adopted by our board of directors limit total leverage (as defined under the governing documents) to a maximum 9.0 to 1 debt to equity ratio.
-As of March 31, 2008, our debt to equity ratio, as computed under this method, was approximately 5.1 to 1.
+As of June 30, 2008, our debt to equity ratio, as computed under this method, was approximately 5.0 to 1.